Research Seminar on Mathematical Optimization / Non-smooth Variational Problems and Operator Equations 📅

 Physics-informed neural control of partial differential equations with applications to numerical homogenisation

 Abstract.
-In this talk we discuss a model for numerical homogenisation based on the combination of physics-informed neural networks and standard numerical approximation techniques.
-From a continuous viewpoint, the formulation corresponds to a non-standard PDE-constrained optimisation problem with a neural network objective.
-From a discrete viewpoint, the formulation represents a hybrid neural network numerical solver.
-We discuss physics-informed neural networks, the numerical homogenisation modelling framework and its aforementioned optimisation interpretation, as well as related discrete concepts and routes towards applications in materials science and fluid flows in porous media.
+In this talk we discuss a model for numerical homogenisation based on the combination of physics-informed neural networks and standard numerical approximation techniques. ...
+We discuss physics-informed neural networks, the numerical homogenisation modelling framework and related concepts.

 Thu, 25.05.23 at 14:00